Today’s topics: plagues and pestilence running with spondylolisthesis

 (Yeah, I know…where’d THAT come from??) 😉

 Flax is the fiber that linen is made of.
 It is very soft.
-And so beautiful, don’t you think?
-Flax is a soft strand with a light blue flower that is very appealing to the eye.
-It is interesting that Nephi used flax to describe how Satan works:
+And so beautiful.
+Flax is a delicate strand with a light blue flower that appeals to the eye.
+Interestingly, Nephi used flax to describe how Satan works:

 “…and he [the Devil] leadeth them by the neck with a flaxen cord, until he bindeth them with his strong cords forever.—2 Nephi 26:22 (The Book of Mormon, emphasis added)

-Think about it…what a wonderful analogy!
-Satan puts a garland of beautiful, soothing flowers with their soft tender stems around our neck.
-The floral fragrance is soothing, and we barely even think about the fact that we have something around our necks.
-In fact, it is so soothing that we continue to let him to wrap even more Flax around us.
+Think about it…what an excellent analogy!
+Satan puts a garland of beautiful, soothing flowers with soft, tender stems around our necks.
+The floral fragrance is comforting, and we barely even think we have something around our necks.
+In fact, it is so delicate that we continue to let him wrap even more Flax around us.

 But then what happens?
-When Flax fibers are woven together they are called “linen”.
-Linen is one of the strongest of the plant-based fabrics.
-Eventually, the beautiful soft wreath of flowers around our neck becomes a strong, binding cord.
+When Flax fibers are woven together, they are called “linen.”
+Linen is one of the most robust plant-based fabrics.
+Eventually, the beautiful soft wreath of flowers around our neck becomes a robust and binding cord.
 And then…

 A couple of chapters later, Nephi tells us even more about Satan’s methods:

 “…he [Satan] will pacify, and lull them away into carnal security, that they will say: All is well in Zion; yea, Zion prospereth, all is well—and thus the devil cheateth their souls, and leadeth them away CAREFULLY down to hell.—2 Nephi 28:21 (The Book of Mormon, emphasis added)